Main Board

 Battery Voltage Accurate Measurement of battery voltage even at charging state

-Environment Conditions 1 × on-board temperature/humidity Sensor (based on the SHT40 chip)
+Environment Conditions 1 × on-board temperature/humidity Sensor (based on the SHT40 IC)

 Location Through embedded GPS (only works outdoors)